 Top of the page

-For some health problems, a quick visit online with a doctor or nurse may be an option.
-This kind of visit is called virtual care.
-It can also be called telemedicine or telehealth.
-Some hospitals and clinics offer virtual care as another way for you to see a doctor.
+For some health problems, a phone call or video call with a doctor or nurse can save you time and money.
+This is called virtual care.
+It may also be called telemedicine or telehealth.
+Many hospitals and clinics offer virtual care as another way for you to see a doctor.

 You will use a computer, phone, or other device to talk to a doctor or nurse.
 You may have a live video connection.
 This may be done from a doctor's office so you can talk to a provider who is somewhere else.
 Or you may be able to connect from your home.

 The doctor or nurse can ask you questions.
-He or she may also be able to check your blood pressure, pulse, and other body functions through special tools connected to your computer.
-Some hospitals and clinics may offer a virtual examination, if you have the right connection.
+They may be able to check your blood pressure, pulse, and other body functions through special tools connected to your computer.
+You might also get a virtual physical examination, if you have the right connection.

-Your provincial health plan can tell you how to set up a virtual care visit.
+Your provincial health plan or your doctor's office can tell you how to set up a virtual care visit.

 You may want to choose a quiet, private place for your appointment.
-You will log in to your patient portal through the hospital or doctor's office website.
-Your doctor may give you a different web address or app to use.
+You'll probably log in to your patient portal through the hospital or doctor's office website.
+Or your doctor might give you a different web address or app to use.

 After you log in, you can talk with the provider.
 You may use video so they can see you.
 Your connection will be private and secure.